frenetisch-applaudierend/ios-drag-and-drop/Readme.md

 # iOS Drag and Drop Library

-`libdragndrop` is a library that helps you support drag and drop operations in your iOS applications.
+This is a library that helps you support drag and drop operations in your iOS applications.
 This software is licensed under a MIT license (see the LICENSE file for more info).

+## Installation

+To install it using CococaPods add the following to your `Podfile`:

+    pod 'DNDDragAndDrop', '~> 1.0.0'

+Thanks to Hok Shun Poon for providing the podspec.

 ## Usage